 The Co-op does not purchase items on behalf of member restaurants; rather, it facilitates purchasing agreements and distribution arrangements between suppliers and member restaurants.
 Each member restaurant is responsible for only the goods and services it chooses to purchase and bears no responsibility or risk of loss for goods and services purchased by other member restaurants.
-Further, the Company bears no responsibility or risk of loss for goods and services purchased franchise restaurants deemed de facto agents for purposes of determining the primary beneficiary of the VIE.
+Further, the Company bears no responsibility or risk of loss for purposes of determining the primary beneficiary of the VIE.
 Based on these facts, the Company believes its maximum estimated loss related to its membership in the Co-op is de minimis.